Ryan Estabrooks's Posts

-Le Samourai about 4 years ago
+Le Samourai over 4 years ago

 Yeah I remember reading about the whole “Godson” thing.
 I’m sure that was way out of Melville’s control, he doesn’t seem like the type to do something like that.
 So far it’s still my favorite Melville film.
 I liked Army of Shadows a lot but it seemed a bit drawn out and lacked the instant punch of Le Samourai that continued on for the whole movie.
 Honestly, I think my 2nd favorite Melville film would be Le Doulos.

 I should also mention how awesome Alain Delon is in this movie.
 He reminds me of a French version of Steve McQueen.
 He has decent acting chops but his facial expressions and just overall coolness is something you will never be able to match with a different actor.